Mandeville's Travels: Possible representation of genuine experiences

 The most notable of these false statements occurs in his adoption from Odoric of the story of the Valley Perilous.
 This is, in its original form, apparently founded on real experiences of Odoric viewed through a haze of excitement and superstition.
-Mandeville, whilst swelling the wonders of the tale with a variety of extravagant touches, appears to safeguard himself from the reader's possible discovery that it was stolen by the interpolation: "And some of our fellows accorded to enter, and some not.
+Mandeville, while swelling the wonders of the tale with a variety of extravagant touches, appears to safeguard himself from the reader's possible discovery that it was stolen by the interpolation: "And some of our fellows accorded to enter, and some not.
 So there were with us two worthy men, Friars Minor, that were of Lombardy, who said that if any man would enter they would go in with us.
 And when they had said so, upon the gracious trust of God and of them, we caused mass to be sung, and made every man to be shriven and houselled; and then we entered fourteen persons; but at our going out we were but nine".

 In referring to this passage, it is only fair to recognize that the description (though the suggestion of the greatest part exists in Odoric) displays a good deal of imaginative power; and there is much in the account of Christian's passage through the Valley of the Shadow of Death, in John Bunyan's famous allegory, which indicates a possibility that Bunyan may have read and remembered this episode either in Mandeville or in Hakluyt's Odoric.

 It does not follow that the whole work is borrowed or fictitious.
 Even the great Moorish traveller Ibn Battuta, accurate and veracious in the main, seems—in one part at least of his narrative—to invent experiences; and, in such works as those of Jan van Hees and Arnold von Harff are examples of pilgrims to the Holy Land whose narratives begin apparently in sober truth, and gradually pass into flourishes of fiction and extravagance.
 In Mandeville also are particulars not yet traced to other writers, and which may therefore be provisionally assigned either to the writer's own experience or to knowledge acquired by colloquial intercourse in the East.

 Whether Mandeville actually travelled or not, he would not necessarily be intentionally making the story up.
 All travel narratives from this time used the same sources, taken from each other or from the earlier traditions of the Greeks.
 This tradition was an integral part of such narratives to make them believable (or at least acceptable) to the readers.